-Now, it's been about 3 years since I've seen the movie, so details are a bit fuzzy, but this part of the ending really bothered me: Just what's so bad about a little baby blood??
-Now, I know that when people say that they want some of your blood— even just a little!— then that usually means that they're going to kill you and drain you of all of it.
-Were that the case, I could understand how this test would be a pass/fail re: becoming a princess of a magic fairy kingdom.
+This part of the ending is really bothersome: Just what's so bad about a little baby blood??
+Now when people say that they want some of your blood — even just a little! — then that usually means that they're going to kill you and drain you of all of it.
+Were that the case, it's understandable how this test would be a pass/fail re: Becoming a princess of a magic fairy kingdom.
 But mystical creatures, so far as I've come to know them, are literal to absurd proportions.
 So, if they say "just a little blood", you could totally get away with giving them just a drop, and they'd just have to say "Well, I guess that is what I said..." and deal with it.
-Going with that line of reasoning, this implies that drawing even a drop of blood from a baby— even if it's to complete a series of tasks while on a mystical quest wherein all of your other tasks have been presented on the level (i.e. not secretly devised to kill you or otherwise full of trickery and underhandedness)— means you're going to die alone and no one will ever know about it, instead of being transported to a land of magic and wonder.
+Going with that line of reasoning, this implies that drawing even a drop of blood from a baby — even if it's to complete a series of tasks while on a mystical quest wherein all of your other tasks have been presented on the level (i.e. not secretly devised to kill you or otherwise full of trickery and underhandedness) — means you're going to die alone and no one will ever know about it, instead of being transported to a land of magic and wonder.
 Now that is some underhanded mystical creature shit right there.
-The reason this pisses me off so much is because I so totally would have given him the baby blood.
-I mean, Jesus, he's a baby, not a Romanov; it's not going to kill him to have a drop of blood lost.
-Unless causing even mild, momentary pain to another person, even with legitimate reason (magical quest! magical quest!), is enough to destroy your Innocent Little Girl status?
-To which I say: What Do You Mean It's Heinous?
+He's a baby, not a Romanov; it's not going to kill him to have a drop of blood lost.
+Unless causing even mild, momentary pain to another person, even with legitimate reason (magical quest! magical quest!) is enough to destroy your Innocent Little Girl status?
+Which seems awfully: What Do You Mean It's Heinous?
 Damn mystical creatures.

-Remember that Ophelia is Genre Savvy, as well.
-The Faun could have meant "just a little blood"— but he also could have gone the other way and told her that the little bit of blood she gave was not enough.
-Also, I think this is a testament to her strong character— the child is only her half-brother, and his father is a vicious murderer.
+Remember, the Faun could have meant "just a little blood" — but he also could have gone the other way and told her that the little bit of blood she gave was not enough.
+Also, this is a testament to her strong character — the child is only her half-brother, and his father is a vicious murderer.
 And it would have been very easy to blame the baby for her mother's death.
-But when the Faun gives her an easy proposition— causing pain (albeit momentary) to a baby in order to go into the other world— what answer does she give?
+But when the Faun gives her an easy proposition — causing pain (albeit momentary) to a baby in order to go into the other world — what answer does she give?
 "No."

-If I'm not mistaken, though, what the Faun had said was that she needed to use the "blood of an innocent" in order to pull it off... so why not use some of her own blood?
+What the Faun had said was that she needed to use the "blood of an innocent" in order to pull it off...
+So why not use some of her own blood?
 Or did disobeying the Faun earlier cause her to become non-innocent?

 Well, if you think about it, that's exactly what happened in the end.
 Her own blood was spilled into the portal, and it worked, so she was the innocent in question.